jrenaud90/TidalPy/Documentation/RadialSolver_x/solution_class.md

 solution.plot_interior(planet_name="Enceladus")                # Plot of EOS results: gravity, density, pressure, moduli
 ```

 `plot_ys` is a fast instability check.
 A converged solve gives smooth curves; large spikes, ringing, or kinks that do not follow the layer structure mean the integration did not converge.
-Keep in mind that it is not super unusual to get spikes near liquid-solid layer boundaries even in stable solutions. `plot_interior` needs a successful equation-of-state solve, and both raise an informative error rather than returning nothing when the underlying solve failed.
+Keep in mind that it is not unusual to get spikes near liquid-solid layer boundaries even in stable solutions. `plot_interior` needs a successful equation-of-state solve, and both raise an informative error rather than returning nothing when the underlying solve failed.